DustinMorado/subTOM/docs/source/scripts/subtom_preprocess.rst

 Other Cluster Options
 ---------------------

+job_name
+  The job name prefix that will be used for the cluster submission scripts, log files, and error logs for the processing.
+Be careful that this name is unique because previous submission scripts, logs, and error logs with the same job name prefix will be overwritten in the case of a name collision.

 run_local
   If the user wants to skip the cluster and run the job locally, this value should be set to 1.